rsong/CFSCNN/README.md

 Save it in \data\models\

-2. Download the ModelNet40 datasets and render all of the models using render_views_of_all_meshes_in_a_folder.m and create_data.m in the utils folder.
+2. Download the ModelNet40 dataset and render all of the models using render_views_of_all_meshes_in_a_folder.m and create_data.m in the utils folder.
 Then save the rendered images (including 40 folders) in \data\modelnet40.

 3. Run run_train.m where the get_imdb function only need to be implemented at the first time of training.